-- Organize an annual social change conference that showcases student-led projects, offers training for organizers, and features inspiring speakers.
+Organize an annual social change conference that showcases student-led projects;

 Need support with your social justice efforts?

-Check out our YCC support page if you’re interested in receiving:
+Check out our YCC support page to apply for:

 YCC provided support to MoCo Students for Change, formerly known as MoCo Students for Gun Control, in their efforts to advocate for gun control.